MoeRayo/Doctor-who-s-Quiz-App/README.md

 ## Welcome! 👋

-Thanks for checking out my quiz app developed for start.ng internship.
+Thank you for checking out my quiz app developed for start.ng internship.

 **This task was completed with HTML CSS and Javascript.**